allenai/open-mds/scripts/slurm/README.md

 # Usage

 This directory contains the SLURM submission scripts that were used to organize the experiments.
-Even if you aren't using SLURM, they are helpful to reproduce our results or understand our experiments.
+Even if you are not using SLURM, they help to reproduce our results or understand our experiments.

 ## Perturbation Experiments